-The discussion continued on the persistent gaps in digital literacy, which can be very prominent both among healthcare professionals especially when overworked- and vulnerable groups, such as the elderly.
+The discussion continued on the persistent gaps in digital literacy, which can be very prominent both healthcare professionals among especially when overworked- and vulnerable groups, such as the elderly.
 EU-level actions must aim to reduce these gaps through continuous education and training for the most in need of health literacy.